Argentina–Uruguay relations: Political ties

-The two major political parties of Uruguay before 2002 the Colorado Party and the National Party, both called traditional parties have its origins at extinct Argentine Parties, Unitarians and Federals who in turn were descendants of bands of José Artigas.
-During the first century of Uruguayan Independence mayor events on both sides were chained to the international two party alliance/rivalry constituted in separate nationalized structures.
-Argentine Civil War started after Uruguayan Civil War in 1838, when Uruguayan ex-president Fructuoso Rivera deposed former Uruguayan president Manuel Oribe who exiled in Buenos Aires.
+The two major political parties of Uruguay before 2002, the Colorado Party and the National Party, which were both called traditional parties, had their origins in extinct Argentine parties, the Unitarians and the Federals, who, in turn, were descendants of groups led by José Artigas.
+During the first century of Uruguayan independence, major events on both sides were linked to an international, two-party alliance/rivalry that constituted separate nationalized structures.
+The Argentine Civil War started after the Uruguayan Civil War in 1838 when Uruguayan ex-president Fructuoso Rivera deposed former Uruguayan president Manuel Oribe, who was exiled to Buenos Aires.

-Boundary dispute
+Boundary disputes

-Limits between Argentina and Uruguay were first established in the 1827 Peace Convention.

-In the period between the Peace Convention and the 1973 Boundary Treaty, which set most of the contemporary limits between both countries; the Uruguayan-Argentine boundary was established somewhere along the River Uruguay.
+The border between Argentina and Uruguay was first established at the 1827 Peace Convention.
+In the period between the Peace Convention and the 1973 Boundary Treaty, which established most of the contemporary borders between the two countries, the Uruguayan–Argentine border was along the River Uruguay.

-According to Zeballos's Doctrine, designated by the Argentine Chancellor Estanislao Severo Zeballos between 1854 and 1923, Uruguay should have no jurisdiction over the River Plate, which should only pertain to Argentina.
+According to Zeballos's Doctrine, designed by Argentine Chancellor Estanislao Severo Zeballos, Uruguay should have no jurisdiction over the River Plate, which should only belong to Argentina.

 During José Figueroa Alcorta's Argentine presidency, three major incidents occurred: